sporto/elm-tutorial/en/03-subs-cmds/01-subs.md

 Here we declare the things we want to listen to.
 We want to listen to `Mouse.clicks` ➊ and `Keyboard.downs` ➋.
 Both of these functions take a message constructor and return a subscription.

 We use `Sub.batch` ➌ so we can listen to both of them. `batch` takes a list of subscriptions and returns one subscription which includes all of them.

+Also note that in this example our subscriptions are static, they don't change during the life our application.
+But they don't have to be like that.
+They could change depending on what is in the `model`, this is why we pass the model to `subscriptions`.